Covid: Rise in UK infections driven by BA.2 Omicron variant

 - Published

-Covid cases have continued to rise in the UK, with an estimated one in every 20 people infected, latest figures from the Office for National Statistics suggest.
+Covid cases have continued to rise in the UK, with an estimated one in every 20 people infected, figures from the Office for National Statistic suggest.

-A sub-variant of Omicron, called BA.2, is now thought to be behind the increase.

 All age groups are affected, including the over-75s, who are due a spring booster jab to top up protection.

-Hospital cases are also rising, but vaccines are preventing severe cases.
+Hospital cases are also rising, but vaccines are still helping to stop many severe cases, say experts.

+An easily spread sub-variant of Omicron, called BA.2, is now causing most cases.

+Recent easing of restrictions and waning immunity from the vaccines could be factors behind the rise too.

 The ONS infection survey, which tests thousands of people randomly in households across the UK, estimates that 3.3 million people would have tested positive in the week ending 12 March - up from 2.6 million the previous week.